peteroupc/peteroupc.github.io/bernoulli.md

 - is 0 or greater for every _&lambda;_ 0 or greater, but not greater than 1,
 - has degree _n_ or less, and
-- is written in form 1 as given above.
+- is written in form 1 as given earlier.

 Then the polynomial can be turned into a _homogeneous polynomial_ of degree _n_ (all its terms have degree _n_) as follows.
 (Homogeneous polynomials are also known as polynomials in _scaled Bernstein form_ (Farouki and Rajan 1988)[^18].)